petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/managing-objects-with-headless-apis.md

 {bdg-secondary}Available Liferay 7.4

 You can [create and manage objects](../creating-and-managing-objects.md) from the Applications menu, but you can also use Liferay's REST APIs.
 Call these services to create and manage objects.
-Note that in Liferay's codebase, objects are called object definitions.
+Note that in Liferay's codebase, objects are called _object definitions_.
 Each object definition is made up of various object fields.

 ## Adding an Object Definition and Object Field